Last Updated: April 29, 2020 1:06PM

 To succeed globally, your business must communicate with international audiences as flawlessly as a local company would.
-Making your content resonate in a market’s native language may involve interpretation, translation—or both.
+Making your content resonate in a market’s native language may involve interpretation services, translation and localizaiton services-or both.
 How do you know which one you need?

 Interpretation vs. Translation